What is the MyPrint® questionnaire?

 The traditional models behind MyPrint®

 The personality dimensions of MyPrint® are based on the Five Factor Model (FFM or Big 5) of personality4, which is considered the standard in personality traits measurement as its reliability across cultures and links to efficiency at work have been proven by more than 40 years of research1.
-The MyPrint® personality part is thus based on a trait approach, which is commonly recommended over the type approach in work assessments, especially for recruitment purposes, as it gives a more detailed description of individual psychological characteristics and is ultimately a more effective predictor of individual behaviors.
+The MyPrint® personality part is thus based on a trait approach, which is commonly recommended over the type approach in personality assessments at work, especially for recruitment purposes, as it gives a more detailed description of individual psychological characteristics and is ultimately a more effective predictor of behaviors.

 The motivations dimensions of MyPrint® were derived from Maslow's Hierarchy of Needs5 and the Self-Determination Theory6, which both left a strong legacy in motivational factors definition and measurement4.
 The MyPrint® motivations part thus includes extrinsic as well as intrinsic motivators, as they have both been proven to be clearly linked with work performance and retention2.